 3.1 Method 1: User interface

-- Navigate to the directory you extracted Tors files.
+- Navigate to the directory where you extracted Tor's files.

 tor.exe file and select 'Run as other user' from the drop-down menu, and enter the password for your Tor account when prompted.